 Things to consider before buying credit insurance

-If you’re considering credit insurance, here are a few things to know.
+If you’re considering credit insurance, here are a couple of things to keep in mind:

 If you don’t already have other insurance that covers debt, compare the cost of credit insurance to that of other types of insurance.
 It may be less expensive to get another type of insurance that may pay you or your family, versus your lender, if something were to happen.